 A fiduciary adviser has a legal duty to select investments for you that are in your best interests, whereas a non-fiduciary is legally allowed to select inferior and more expensive investments for you based on how much commission money he stands to earn from the transaction.
-In other words, with non-fiduciary 'advisers', conflict of interest is perfectly legal!
+In other words, with non-fiduciary advisers, conflict of interest is perfectly legal!
 In fact if they want to stay in business they must sell you those expensive, inferior commission-based products!
-They call themselves 'advisers' but in reality they are nothing more than "SALESMEN" in search of excuses to convince you to make another transaction so that they can get paid again.
+They call themselves "advisers" but in reality they are nothing more than SALESMEN in search of excuses and ways to convince you to make another transaction so that they can get paid again.
 Legally these "advisers" work for the best interests of themselves or their company whether the investments they push on you are good choices for you or not.
 By default you can expect to be sold expensive actively managed mutual funds with either high expense ratios (fund management fees) or front end loads, or other inferior, illiquid, "alternative", riskier and vastly more expensive investments.
 This conflict of interest is perfectly evident when you compare "passively managed" mutual funds with "actively managed" mutual funds or when you compare annuities to better alternatives.
-You think that you're getting a bargain because your adviser doesn't directly charge you any fees, or because perhaps he sold you a "no-load" investment product, when in reality they are indirectly taking you to the cleaners.
+You think that you're getting a bargain because your adviser doesn't directly charge you any fees, or perhaps because he sold you a "no-load" investment product that outwardly appears to be free of fees, when in reality you are indirectly being taken to the cleaners.
 Most investors are completely unaware that they are being fleeced.
 You may even become a victim of churning.

 FACT: Three out of four U.S. investors mistakenly think that financial advisers at brokerage firms are required to put clients’ interests first.
 Source